seriousfreezing/GloriousEra/README.md

 # 🛠️📖Installation Guide
 This guide uses ATLauncher as an example, you may be able to do this with other launchers but the step-by-step will change.

-To install the modpack, follow these steps:
+To install the modpack from source, follow these steps:

 1. [Download this.](https://github.com/packwiz/packwiz-installer-bootstrap/releases)
 2. Create an instance for Minecraft 1.xx.x with Fabric.